 Read the books, Rainbow Fish and Rainbow Fish and the Big Blue Whale by Marcus Pfister before starting this project.

 - Each grandchild paints a paper plate with tempera paints.
-Allow it to dry completely.
+Dry

-- Cut out fins from colored paper and glue onto the fish
+- Cut out fins from colored paper and glue them onto the fish

 - Attach glittery stickers